Longtermism: Deprioritization of immediate issues

-Another concern is that longtermism may lead to deprioritizing more immediate issues.
+Another concern is that longtermism may lead to deprioritizing more immediate issues, what Elizabeth C. Hupfer calls the Far-Future Priority Objection to longtermism.
 For example, some critics have argued that considering humanity's future in terms of the next 10,000 or 10 million years might lead to downplaying the nearer-term effects of climate change.
-They also worry that the most radical forms of strong longtermism could in theory justify atrocities in the name of attaining "astronomical" amounts of future value.
+Critics also worry that the most radical forms of strong longtermism could in theory justify atrocities in the name of attaining "astronomical" amounts of future value.
 Anthropologist Vincent Ialenti has argued that avoiding this will require societies to adopt a "more textured, multifaceted, multidimensional longtermism that defies insular information silos and disciplinary echo chambers".

 Advocates of longtermism reply that the kinds of actions that are good for the long-term future are often also good for the present.
 An example of this is pandemic preparedness.
 Preparing for the worst case pandemics—those which could threaten the survival of humanity—may also help to improve public health in the present.
 For example, funding research and innovation in antivirals, vaccines, and personal protective equipment, as well as lobbying governments to prepare for pandemics, may help prevent smaller scale health threats for people today.

 Reliance on small probabilities of large payoffs

 A further objection to longtermism is that it relies on accepting low probability bets of extremely big payoffs rather than more certain bets of lower payoffs (provided that the expected value is higher).
 From a longtermist perspective, it seems that if the probability of some existential risk is very low, and the value of the future is very high, then working to reduce the risk, even by tiny amounts, has extremely high expected value.
-An illustration of this problem is Pascal’s mugging, which involves the exploitation of an expected value maximizer via their willingness to accept such low probability bets of large payoffs.
+A counterexample to fanatical approaches to tiny probabilities is found in Pascal's mugging, which involves the exploitation of an expected value maximizer via their willingness to accept such low probability bets of large payoffs.
+Such reliance on tiny probabilities also leaves longtermism vulnerable to the criticism that it involves morally problematic forms of inter-personal aggregation.

 Advocates of longtermism have adopted a variety of responses to this concern.
 Some argue that, while unintuitive, it is ethically correct to favor infinitesimal probabilities of arbitrarily high-impact outcomes over moderate probabilities with moderately impactful outcomes.
 Others argue that longtermism need not rely on tiny probabilities as the probabilities of existential risks are within the normal range of risks that people seek to mitigate against— for example, wearing a seatbelt in case of a car crash.